MCU Press is located in the heart of Marine Corps Base Quantico, Virginia, in the Brigadier General Edwin H. Simmons

-Christopher N. Blaker is an editor for the Marine Corps History Division (HD) and Marine Corps University Press (MCUP).
-He serves as the managing editor of the Expeditions with MCUP digital-only journal and edits scholarly monographs for both MCUP and HD imprints.
+Christopher N. Blaker is an editor for Marine Corps University Press.
+He serves as the managing editor of the Expeditions with MCUP digital-only journal and edits scholarly monographs.
 His prior experience includes working as managing editor of Michigan History magazine and serving as coeditor of the HD anthology U.S. Marines in Afghanistan, 2010-2014.
 Blaker also writes extensively on American political and military history and is currently completing a book on his grandfather’s experiences in the Marine Corps during World War II.
 He holds a bachelor’s degree in history from Albion College and a master’s degree in American history from Oakland University.

 Mr. Jose Esquilin

-Jose Esquilin is a designer for the Marine Corps History Division and Marine Corps University Press.
+Jose Esquilin is a designer for the Marine Corps University Press, specializing in web and book design.
 He retired from the U.S. Navy after serving 26 years on active duty.
-Mr. Esquilin transitioned from active duty to contract work in 2013, when he started as graphic designer for the Center for Advanced Operational Culture Learning (CAOCL) until joining History Division in 2019.
+Mr. Esquilin transitioned from active duty to contract work in 2013, when he started as graphic designer for the Center for Advanced Operational Culture Learning (CAOCL) until joining MCUP in 2019.
 In addition, he is a professional photographer specializing in portraits, sports, and photojournalism.
 Mr. Esquilin holds an MBA from Trident University, which he completed in 2010, and remains active through online accredited training to continue his proficiency in graphics and design.
 In his spare time, he volunteers as a board member for Puerto Rico Lacrosse, a nonprofit organization introducing lacrosse to Puerto Rico.

 Ms. Emily C. Howard